yellowdog/python-examples/README.md

 `/var/opt/yellowdog/agent/data/workers/ydid_task_559EBE_74949336-ac2b-4811-a7d5-f3ecd9739908_1_1`

 This is the directory into which downloaded objects are placed, and in which output files are created by default.
-The console output `taskoutput.txt` file will also be created in this directory.
+The console output file, `taskoutput.txt`, containing stderr and stdout output will also be created in this directory.

 See the [Files Downloaded to a Node](#files-downloaded-to-a-node-for-use-in-task-execution) section above for more details on how files in this directory are handled.